47% increase

 01 Discover

-Zola is quickly becoming a full wedding ecosystem, but every bride and groom knows the traditions don't end after the DJ spins his last reception track.
-Realizing the implications of post-wedding traditions and the potential for an additional touchpoint (outside of thank you cards and registry management) in the post-wedding funnel, Zola decided to provide users with a new, robust post-wedding product: custom wedding albums.
+Zola has become a full wedding ecosystem; but every bride and groom knows the traditions don't end after the DJ spins his last reception track.
+Realizing the implications of post-wedding traditions and the potential for an additional touchpoint in the post-wedding funnel, Zola decided to provide users with a new, robust nuptial product: custom wedding albums.

 Users wanted albums, and they wanted them fast, so the product team quickly cranked out an MVP.
 However, shortly after launching the MVP, it became clear there were several major pain points and the product was costing the company money.
 Issues arose relating to everything from order conversion, holes in the overall user flow, and the tech implemented not being up to par.
 Users were dropping off early in the album customization process and the product pitfalls resulted in a lot of support tickets, credits, an even full refunds.